Transportation Worker Identification Credential: Other parts of the security threat assessment

 In addition to criminal offenses, TSA will determine immigration status and look for records indicating mental incapacity.
 TSA may conduct other analyses, including searching international databases, terrorist watchlists, National Crime Information Center (NCIC), other databases, and may search to see if other extensive foreign or domestic criminal convictions exist.

 Issues

 Loopholes

-Due to U.S.C.G.
-Policy, persons can still gain access to facilities and vessels without possessing a TWIC card, for up to 30 days, if their employer applies to the TSA (Online) for such a temporary exemption.
+Due to U.S. Coast Guard Policy, persons can still gain access to facilities and vessels without possessing a TWIC card, for up to 30 days, if their employer applies to the TSA (Online) for such a temporary exemption.
 The employee then carries a print out of their approval along with State issued ID such as a drivers license.
 There is no provision for validation of this printed document but the employee is required to have "Escorted Access" which allows entry but prohibits them from certain areas without another employee escorting them.